Skip to content

 ./scripts/download-firecracker.sh

-When using published images (Option A below), the kernel is included in the image and extracted automatically.
-For custom kernel builds, see scripts/build-firecracker-kernel.sh.
+This installs /usr/local/bin/firecracker (v1.14.1).
+When using published images, the kernel is included in the image and extracted automatically.

-Configure your server to use published Docker image references.
-Shed auto-pulls and converts them to ext4 on first use.
+Configure your server to use published OCI references.
+Shed pulls them registry-direct (no Docker daemon needed) and stacks the layers as overlayfs lowers on first boot.
 Published images include a custom Firecracker kernel with Docker, 9P, and BPF support — no separate kernel build needed.

 firecracker: